 To check whether you have an open-flued gas heater, contact the manufacturer for advice or check with your local gasfitter.

 Carbon monoxide alarms can be a useful back-up precaution but should not be considered a substitute for the proper installation and maintenance of gas heating appliances.
 Select alarms that meet US or EU carbon monoxide standards (UL2034 (US) or EN50291 (EU), and carefully follow instructions for installation, maintenance and use.

 The department has developed a guide Could it be carbon monoxide poisoning? to assist GPs in the diagnosis and management of carbon monoxide poisoning.

 For more information about diagnosing carbon monoxide poisoning - Think carbon monoxide (The Medical Journal of Australia)

 Energy Safe Victoria: Heating your home with gas

 Better Health Channel: Gas heating - health and safety issues

-Clinicians should notify the Environmental Health Unit, Department of Health and Human Services on 1300 761 874 of any cases of confirmed carbon monoxide poisoning.
+Clinicians should advise the Environmental Health Unit, Department of Health and Human Services on 1300 761 874 of any cases of confirmed carbon monoxide poisoning.

 Public housing tenants with gas heating can contact the Department’s Housing hotline on 1800 148 426 for information.

-Other consumers with open-flued gas heater models on the Energy Safe Victoria alert safety list need to contact the supplier (or manufacture) for servicing.
-For Pyrox or Vulcan Heritage gas heaters call the manufacturer, Climate Technologies on (03) 8795 2462.
+Other consumers with open-flued gas heater models on the Energy Safe Victoria safety alert list need to contact the supplier (or manufacture) for servicing.

 Anyone experiencing symptoms that may be due to carbon monoxide exposure should seek medical advice or call the NURSE-ON-CALL on 1300 60 60 24 (24/7).
 In an emergency call 000.